Pittsburgh Adoption Attorneys

-One of the most rewarding endeavors that we undertake as Pittsburgh child adoption lawyers is facilitating the adoption of children in desperate need of loving and caring parents.
-Seeing the smiles, and sometimes tears, on the faces of parents, children and judges on adoption day, the day when the decree is finalized, is truly a moving experience.
+One of the most rewarding endeavors we undertake as Pittsburgh child adoption lawyers is facilitating the adoption of children in desperate need of loving and caring parents.
+Seeing the joy on the faces of parents, children and judges when the adoption decree is finalized is truly a moving experience.

-Reduced to its essentials, an adoption is a permanent transfer of all legal rights and responsibilities incident to parenthood from a child’s natural parents to the adoptive parents.
-In order for an adoption to take place, the child’s natural parents must be deceased or their parental rights must have been terminated by a court in a dependency proceeding.
+Adoption is a permanent transfer of all legal rights and responsibilities incident to parenthood from a child’s natural parents to the adoptive parents.
+For an adoption to take place, the child’s natural parents must be deceased or their parental rights must have been terminated.
 Often, as in Allegheny County, for example, the termination of parental rights and adoption proceedings occur simultaneously.
 When a court has determined that a child cannot be returned to the care of the child’s natural parents by reason of abuse, neglect or abandonment, adoption is generally the preferred option.

 Broadly speaking, the benefits to pursuing an adoption over a guardianship are: